 While searching for others who might be receptive to the prayer, it is recommended that you adhere to a list of dos and don’ts.
 The better you are at following that list, the better your rewards will be in the afterlife.

 Usually defending someone against a bully is not on the checklist, but you know what is almost guaranteed to be there?
 Helping the children in Africa, and what could be better than helping those poor, precious children in Africa?

 That kind of thinking drives me crazy, but everyone seems to buy into it.
 Even Madonna.
 (In this case, the reference is to the singer and not to the mother of God.
 It is unclear how the holy mother feels about the Africa question.)

 So many people, though, will send money to Africa INSTEAD of being considerate to those around them.
-Africa feels exotic, and it lets people buy in to the idea that they are making a difference, that they are doing something positive.
-They write a check or go on a do-gooder tour and then proceed to treat those closest to them in indifferent or callous ways for weeks, months, and years.
+Africa feels exotic, and it lets people buy into the idea that they are making a difference, that they are doing something positive.
+These types tend to write a check or go on a do-gooder tour and then proceed to treat those closest to them in indifferent or callous ways for weeks, months, and years.

 Misguided people, do you not realize that the consequences of your cruelties to those closest to you will do far more harm than any petty niceties that you momentarily offer needy strangers in a far away land?